even4void/aliquote/content/post/bag-of-tweets-101.md

 draft: false
 description: ""
 tags: ["misc"]
-categories: ["tweet-bot"]
+categories: []
 ---

-Here is the latest bag of tweets<sup>*</sup>, which covers August 2018.
+Here is the latest bag of tweets<sup>\*</sup>, which covers August 2018.

 <!--more-->

-(*) These are interesting news that I found on Twitter and that I archive periodically.
+(\*) These are interesting news that I found on Twitter and that I archive periodically.
 Note that I have slightly updated reporting and fetching methods so that you will get between 80 and 120 of my most recent favorites from my Twitter account (`@chlalanne`).

 - 2018-08-28 @mbostock: Recreated a @jasondavies favorite, World Airports Voronoi, using @recifs new spherical Delaunay prototype! 😍 https://t.co/mMm1PouiFk
 - 2018-08-03 @mbostock: Deriving the nearest neighbor graph from the Delaunay triangulation. https://t.co/TWzwoDn7OB
 - 2018-08-08 @mbostock: If you like this, you might also like @jasondavies’ animation of a rapidly-exploring random tree. https://t.co/mKJp3IL6cq
 - 2018-08-03 @MattDowle: My slides from #JSM2018 yesterday now on the wiki https://t.co/lJtAp8R7eK #rdatatable https://t.co/VhFNXv7TOJ
 - 2018-08-22 @rlmcelreath: Still seeing researchers rejecting Bayes bc priors make them uncomfortable.
 If you don't like priors, then don't use Bayes.
 But you must do something to control overfitting.
 And that something will act a lot like a prior. https://t.co/FAZdcDS4B7
 - 2018-08-17 @rlmcelreath: Some suggestions, but others may follow up with more/better.
 Stan case studies: https://t.co/EqynsUsPpf Read BDA3: https://t.co/KP4k3yf83C Stan manual model examples: https://t.co/WqVs7SZ4iG Stan forums contain lots of wisdom/examples: https://t.co/tpxAB7M3Es https://t.co/yetIg1OTSe
 - 2018-08-02 @bradleyboehmke: This latest tutorial reviews the iml #rstats package by @ChristophMolnar for #MachineLearning interpretability with @h2oai.
 Probably the most comprehensive pkg for global and local model-agnostic methods. https://t.co/7aZ2vW7zG1
 - 2018-08-04 @mattdesl: Some nice early pen plotter &amp; computer artworks on exhibit in the V&amp;A in London right now.
 Many of the pieces are from the 1960s and 70s, including work by Vera Molnar, Georg Nees, Frieder Nake and others.
 Only two rooms but great to see nonetheless. https://t.co/SeOfGqlnQ0
 - 2018-08-30 @revodavid: With BERT (https://t.co/ln1oYJRJw0), you can run R functions from Excel's formula bar.
 This and other great R/Excel tips from the guide by @alycolumbus https://t.co/4l6UqIgmjV #rstats https://t.co/VurjJLEzr7
-- 2018-08-04 @_wilfredh: Exploring JVM extensions to add proper reified generics to Java!
+- 2018-08-04 @\_wilfredh: Exploring JVM extensions to add proper reified generics to Java!
 You'll be able to distinguish List&lt;Integer&gt; from List&lt;String&gt; (i.e. not just type erasure). https://t.co/lvqTcuTgBh
-- 2018-08-07 @_wilfredh: Excellent, interesting blog post on how Rust's cargo does version resolution, why it favours the latest compatible version, and the tradeoffs in this space.  https://t.co/oCbVonAOpN
+- 2018-08-07 @\_wilfredh: Excellent, interesting blog post on how Rust's cargo does version resolution, why it favours the latest compatible version, and the tradeoffs in this space. https://t.co/oCbVonAOpN
-- 2018-08-25 @_wilfredh: Common Lisp is the only language where I've seen other languages implemented on top.
+- 2018-08-25 @\_wilfredh: Common Lisp is the only language where I've seen other languages implemented on top.
 Today I saw an awk implementation! https://t.co/YIqdv6MPov Racket comes close (and has great tooling) but I've not seen anything like the Python implementation on CL.
-- 2018-08-22 @_wilfredh: Integers in Emacs Lisp are now arbitrary size, not just 32/64-bit! https://t.co/eN3NhEVDOl
+- 2018-08-22 @\_wilfredh: Integers in Emacs Lisp are now arbitrary size, not just 32/64-bit! https://t.co/eN3NhEVDOl
-- 2018-08-27 @_wilfredh: Intriguing post by @Chis_Andrei exploring the use of unit tests to provide live examples of objects to demonstrate APIs.
+- 2018-08-27 @\_wilfredh: Intriguing post by @Chis_Andrei exploring the use of unit tests to provide live examples of objects to demonstrate APIs.
 He even shows a notebook style UI and exploring related code! https://t.co/QsgK3ip8YU
 - 2018-07-31 @olebegemann: Migrating an Objective-C class to Swift: a piecemeal approach. https://t.co/vgfxdGIZrg
-- 2018-08-05 @olebegemann: This explanation of monads by way of monoids by @_logicist was new to me: “a monad is a monoid lifted into the world of type constructors.” https://t.co/HU3UZeHKqy
+- 2018-08-05 @olebegemann: This explanation of monads by way of monoids by @\_logicist was new to me: “a monad is a monoid lifted into the world of type constructors.” https://t.co/HU3UZeHKqy
 - 2018-08-09 @olebegemann: I wrote another post about migrating an Objective-C class to Swift, discussing a great suggestion from @jegnux: why not use subclassing? https://t.co/9CSlsFle01
 - 2018-08-05 @olebegemann: I had a lot of fun (and learned a bunch) following @warrenm’s Writing a Modern Metal App from Scratch tutorial.
 Part 1: https://t.co/YoBYT071H5, part 2: https://t.co/9kzIclV7Ba. https://t.co/oad6J6pEpI
 - 2018-08-01 @olebegemann: Even if you’re not a @pointfreeco subscriber, it’s worth taking the 40 minutes to watch their (free) “A Tour of Point-Free” episode.
 Lots of great ideas and inspiration for writing safer code, taking advantage of playgrounds, etc. https://t.co/VY2DGmc61J
 - 2018-08-08 @freakonometrics: "The Statistical Sleuth (3rd edition) in R" https://t.co/NXPUuGUrTO by @askdrstats
 - 2018-08-07 @freakonometrics: "Econometric Methods for Program Evaluation" https://t.co/gPwGRhW69w
 - 2018-08-10 @gigasquid: Clojure Goal Unlocked: Check out the cool Clojure web docs for @ApacheMXNet https://t.co/fdHLBsLaOY https://t.co/37ltWVAUyM
 - 2018-08-19 @gigasquid: Super cool!
 Clojure @ApacheMXNet for musculoskeletal disease diagnosis by @magnetcoop https://t.co/rjlsso7r0p
 - 2018-08-01 @Jose_A_Alonso: Making Haskell as fast as C: Imperative programming in Haskell. ~ Henri Verroken https://t.co/ePIAKxNKLG #Haskell
 - 2018-08-15 @Jose_A_Alonso: Cube composer: A puzzle game inspired by functional programming. ~ David Peter https://t.co/8ivBt6Qrx3 #FunctionalProgramming #PureScript #Game
 - 2018-08-16 @Jose_A_Alonso: Functional programming in Python (Creating transformation pipelines in Python). ~ Dennis Vriend (@dnvriend) https://t.co/TFLJBiWyjw #FunctionalProgramming #Python
 - 2018-08-19 @Jose_A_Alonso: Eliminating unstable tests in floating-point programs. ~ L. Titolo, C.A.
 Muñoz, M.A.
 Feliú, and M.M.
 Moscato. https://t.co/FGpkatgkDD #FormalVerification #PVS
 - 2018-08-01 @Jose_A_Alonso: An introduction to functional programming in JavaScript. ~ Matt Banz https://t.co/sP8f9POCYQ #FuncionalProgramming #JavaScript
 - 2018-08-10 @Jose_A_Alonso: An outsider's guide to statically typed functional programming. ~ Brian Marick (@marick) https://t.co/V4pKmBVkAV #FunctionalProgramming #Elm #PureScript
-- 2018-08-01 @Jose_A_Alonso: Two years of functional programming in JavaScript: lessons learned. ~ Victor Nakoryakov (@nkrkv_) https://t.co/oL59g9XIXD #FuncionalProgramming #JavaScript
+- 2018-08-01 @Jose*A_Alonso: Two years of functional programming in JavaScript: lessons learned. ~ Victor Nakoryakov (@nkrkv*) https://t.co/oL59g9XIXD #FuncionalProgramming #JavaScript
 - 2018-08-22 @Jose_A_Alonso: The conception, evolution, and application of functional programming languages. ~ Paul Hudak https://t.co/1dNElPTWEg #FunctionalProgramming via @developerhcnews
 - 2018-08-30 @Jose_A_Alonso: Is your research software correct? ~ Mike Croucher (@walkingrandomly) https://t.co/b4AepBlprU #Programming
 - 2018-08-23 @Jose_A_Alonso: Mathematics and programming - the easy languages to learn. ~ A. Egri-Nagy https://t.co/0v236KMmbS #Math #CompSci
 - 2018-08-26 @Jose_A_Alonso: Hedwig: a fast, type safe, declarative PureScript library for building web applications. ~ Utkarsh Kukreti https://t.co/VwJyuyk3Tc #PureScript
-- 2018-08-18 @Jose_A_Alonso: Exercises and notes from the Coursera Machine Learning Course by Andrew Ng. ~ Michael Chavinda (@_mchav) https://t.co/3wyedjmWUS #FunctionalProgramming #Haskell #MachineLearning
+- 2018-08-18 @Jose_A_Alonso: Exercises and notes from the Coursera Machine Learning Course by Andrew Ng. ~ Michael Chavinda (@\_mchav) https://t.co/3wyedjmWUS #FunctionalProgramming #Haskell #MachineLearning
 - 2018-08-22 @Jose_A_Alonso: How to get into Machine Learning for a Haskeller. ~ Dennis Gosnell (@cdepillabout) https://t.co/82nObv8NZ4 #Haskell #MachineLearning
 - 2018-08-01 @Jose_A_Alonso: Pros and cons of functional programming. ~ Iren Korkishko https://t.co/HTfUTLO8ei #FuncionalProgramming
 - 2018-08-06 @Jose_A_Alonso: An invitation to functional programming (for mathematicians). ~ Sonat Süer (@sonatsuer) https://t.co/0orttW6bES #FuncionalProgramming #Haskell